ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Pluginlib.rst

     #endif  // POLYGON_BASE_REGULAR_POLYGON_HPP

-This code above should be pretty self explanatory... we're creating an abstract class called ``RegularPolygon``.
+This code above should be pretty self-explanatory... we're creating an abstract class called ``RegularPolygon``.
 One thing to notice is the presence of the initialize method.
-With ``pluginlib``, a constructor without parameters is required for classes so, if any parameters are required, we use the initialize method to initialize the object.
+With ``pluginlib``, a constructor without parameters is required, so if any parameters to the class are needed, we use the initialize method to pass them to the object.

 We need to make this header available to other classes, so open ``ros2_ws/src/polygon_base/CMakeLists.txt`` for editing.
-Add the following lines after the ``ament_target_dependencies`` command.
+Add the following lines after the ``ament_target_dependencies`` command:

 .. code-block:: cmake